SHANSHANZHANG-420/Week-1-Homework-/README.md

 The story of Compound flash loan attack is another suitation. the attacker borrows 46 million DAI flash loan from Compound and switch it to cDAI.
 At that time, 46 million DAI is equal 2.4 billion cDAI.
 However, because of Oracle price fill mistake, attacker converted 2.4 billion cDAI  yielded 46.2 million DAI.
 Moreover, the attacker payed back 46 million DAI flash loan and left with 170.9 million cDAI which worth 3.5 million dollars profits.
 In here we can see Compound did not actually lose money from this flash loan trade.
 But, that flash loan trade leads to price of cDAI price increase, and some of the collateal become their assets .....

-For this kind of problems, Compound should not relying on centralized price oracles, they should compare the price with decentralized platform likes Chainlink.
+For this kind of problems, Compound should not only relying on on-chain centralized price oracles, they should look at the price off-chain likes the price in decentralized platform e.g. Chainlink.